MicrosoftDocs/customer-insights/topics/developers/articles/glossary.md

 ## Kusto

 [Kusto](https://aka.ms/csl) is an Azure service, a Big Data log search and text analytics cloud service, developed by a team split between ILDC (Microsoft Israel Development Center) and Redmond.
-It is tightly integrated with Aria, and offered as part of Aria.
+It is tightly integrated with Product Insights, and offered as part of Product Insights.
 It is a very fast in-memory database and a premium resource.

 ## measures